FirebaseExtended/firebase-auth-migration-helpers/android/README.md

 FIRAuthMigrator
 ===============

-An Android code sample for migrating logged in users from a legacy Firebase iOS SDK to the new Firebase SDK.
+An Android code sample for migrating logged in users from a legacy Firebase Android SDK to the new Firebase SDK.

 Pre-requisites
 --------------